Derrick Jones Jr. NBA Preview vs. the Pelicans

-Derrick Jones Jr. and the rest of the Dallas Mavericks will be facing off versus the New Orleans Pelicans on Sunday at 7:00 PM ET.
+Derrick Jones Jr. and the Dallas Mavericks match up versus the New Orleans Pelicans at 8:00 PM ET on Tuesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this piece we'll break down Jones' stats and trends, helping you make good predictions on prop bets.
+We're going to break down Jones' prop bets, using stats and trends to help you make good predictions.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.